bbauska/TUMx-DWAPNx/README.md

 can then be referenced in other parts,

 for example, in the base file.
-So, we don\'t have to include the code for navigation in every site.
+So, we don&apos;t have to include the code for navigation in every site.

 The **visualization.pug** file is where the content for our visualization page will

-be hosted and we\'ll try to have a look at that in a second.
+be hosted and we&apos;ll try to have a look at that in a second.

 So here it is.